mpvnet-player/mpv.net/Manual.md

 When mpv.net is started from a terminal it will output status, error and debug messages to the terminal and accept input keys from the terminal.

-In the context menu under 'Tools > Setup' a button can be found to add mpv.net to the path environment variable, mpv.net is than available in the terminal via mpvnet command.
+In the context menu under 'Tools > Setup' a button can be found to add mpv.net to the path environment variable.

-JavaScript and Lua scripts must be debugged with the terminal as there is no debugger support available.
+A common task for the terminal is debugging scripts.

 External Tools